WHAT HAPPENS AFTER THE UNIVERSITIES ARE ALLOCATED?

 Do I have to take out insurance?

-Most Partner Universities require a copy of your Health Insurance or a copy of the CEAM - Carte Européenne d’Assurance Maladie (EHIC – European Health Insurance Card) for E.U. countries.
+Most Partner Universities require a copy of your health insurance contract or a copy of the CEAM - Carte Européenne d’Assurance Maladie (EHIC – European Health Insurance Card) for E.U. countries.

 For some destinations, it will be compulsory to sign up for a specific local insurance provided by the host university.